LimaVazEduardo/MailApp.sendEmail/README.md

 ```

-Then we need to create variables to store the components of a traditional e-mail, like:
+Then, we need to create variables to store the components of a traditional e-mail, like:
   - To
   - Cc
   - Subject
   - Body
   - Signature

-All those variables will be fetched from the spreadsheet and can carry any value you may need.
+All those values will be fetched from the spreadsheet and could carry any value you may need.

 ```
 //=====================================